pstda2025/pstda2025.github.io/cfp.md

 <div style="text-align: justify"> This special session invites authors to submit original manuscripts that demonstrate and explore current advances in all related areas mentioned above.
 Topics of interest include, but are not limited to: </div>

 <br/>

-- New privacy, security and trust opportunities and challenges in data analytics
-- Novel theories and modelling for privacy, security, and trust in data analytics
-- Private, secure, and trust deep learning for data analytics
-- Privacy-preserving data mining and machine learning
+– New privacy, security and trust opportunities and challenges in data analytics – Novel theories and modelling for privacy, security, and trust in data analytics – Private, secure, and trust deep learning for data analytics – Privacy-preserving data mining and machine learning – Federated/collaborative learning
-- Federated/collaborative learning
-- Machine unlearning
+– Machine unlearning
-- Adversarial machine learning for robust data analytics
-- Transfer learning for private, secure, and trust data analytics
-- Data poisoning and model evasion attacks and defences
-- Cryptographic techniques based private, secure, and trust data analytics
-- Privacy, security, and trust management for data analytics
-- Blockchain for privacy, security, and trust in data analytics
-- Real-world applications for private, secure and trust data analytics
-- Privacy, security and privacy issues, trends, and challenges in data analytics
+– Adversarial machine learning for robust data analytics – Transfer learning for private, secure, and trust data analytics – Data poisoning and model evasion attacks and defences – Cryptographic techniques based private, secure, and trust data analytics – Privacy, security, and trust management for data analytics – Emerging approaches and strategies for the security analysis of IoT devices – Blockchain for privacy, security, and trust in data analytics – Real-world applications for private, secure and trust data analytics – Generative AI, including LLMs, for private, secure and trust data analytics – Privacy, security and privacy issues, trends, and challenges in data analytics
 <br/>

 # **Submission Guideline and Reviewing**